-The school's Governors, the Headteacher and the DSL will assess the level of risk within the school and put actions in place to reduce that risk.
-Risk mitigation measures may include, inter alia, due diligence checks for external speakers and private hire of facilities, the school's Positive Behaviour and Anti-Bullying Policy, and other issues specific to our school's profile, community and philosophy.
+The Headteacher/DSL and the DDSL will assess the level of risk within the setting and put actions in place to reduce that risk.
+Risk assessment may include: due diligence checks for external speakers and private hire of facilities, considerations within our anti-bullying policy, and other issues specific to our school's profile, community and philosophy.